Tokyo Metropolitan Bureau of Transportation: Bus lines

+As of March 2024, the Tokyo Metropolitan Government had added 73 fuel cell buses to its bus fleet operated by the Bureau of Transportation.

 Other services

-Tokyo Metropolitan Bureau of Transportation also maintains a large fiber optic cable network in the city, as well as several electric power generators.
+Tokyo Metropolitan Bureau of Transportation also maintains a large fiber-optic cable network in the city, as well as several electric power generators.

 History

 Establishment

 Tokyo City purchased the Tokyo Railway Company, a streetcar operator, in 1911, and placed its lines under the authority of the Tokyo Municipal Electric Bureau (東京市電気局, Tokyo-shi Denki Kyoku).
 The TMEB began bus service in 1924 as an emergency measure after the Great Kantō earthquake knocked out streetcar service in the city.
 (The TMEB was also responsible for providing electric power to Tokyo, but this service was privatized in 1942 as Tokyo Electric).

 In 1942, the Japanese government forced a number of private transit businesses in Tokyo to merge into the TMEB.
 These included the bus lines of the Tokyo Underground Railway (whose Ginza Line remained independent), the Keio Electric Railway and the Tokyu Corporation, as well as the Oji Electric Tramway (operator of the Arakawa Line) and several smaller bus companies.

 In 1943, Tokyo City was abolished and the TMEB's operations were transferred to the new TMBT.